LaurenceWarne/dotfiles/README.md

 ## Installation

-Follow the instructions here: https://wiki.archlinux.org/title/Installation_guide and here https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition, making sure to follow commands in the correct sequence, which may be disjointed between pages (the encryption instructions should be explicit in which steps should be done before specific instrunctions in the former).
+Follow the instructions here: https://wiki.archlinux.org/title/Installation_guide and here https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition, making sure to follow commands in the correct sequence, which may be disjointed between pages (the encryption instructions should be explicit in which steps should be done before specific instrunctions in the former - e.g. https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#Preparing_non-boot_partitions should be done in place of https://wiki.archlinux.org/title/Installation_guide#Format_the_partitions).
+Gotchas:

+- In the BIOS disable secure boot
+- Make sure the live usb is booted in UEFI mode
+- Ensure that the boot partition type is set to [EFI system partition](https://wiki.archlinux.org/title/EFI_system_partition).

 Emacs will make copying device UUIDs for LUKS easier:

 ```bash
 pacstrap -K /mnt base linux linux-firmware emacs iwd man-db man-pages texinfo networkmanager